Work with a phrase

 - Phrase – The Phrase column contains the phrase.

 - Stemming – The process of transforming a word to the base root of that specific word.
-As a result, different tenses or plurals of a specific word are considered a match (for example, when the root word is cancel, then canceled, cancels, and cancelling considered a match).
+As a result, different tenses or plurals of a specific word are considered a match (for example, when the root word is cancel, then canceled, cancels, and canceling considered a match).

 - Search – Use the Search field to find a specific phrase.